Xiphoseer/sdo-tool/docs/signum/printer-drivers.md

 <figcaption>Paper Settings / Papierart (<code>PR24N.PRG</code>)</figcaption>
 </figure>

+## 9-Needle

+The printer driver for 9-needle printers was `PR9N.PRG`.

 ## Laserprinter

 The printer driver for ATARI laster printers was `PRATL.PRG`.
+The ATARI laser printer was connected directly to the ACSI DMA port, so worked somewhat differently than a normal printer.

 The printer driver for HP-LaserJet and compatible printers was `PR30L.PRG`.

-## 9-Needle

-The printer driver for 9-needle printers was `PR9N.PRG`.

 ## Spooler, Premul